boukew99/boukew99/README.md

 # Hoi World
-My projects have a preferences for UI & accessibiliy.
+My projects have a preference for UI & accessibiliy.
 The code is typically functional and concise.

 ## Web and Linux
 - [Chitch Backend](https://github.com/boukew99/chitch), modular and functional web backend, build for sustainability.